ericksosan/newspaper/README.md

 - **tailwindcss:** A utility-first CSS framework for building user interfaces.
 - **typescript:** TypeScript is a superset of JavaScript that adds static typing to the language.
 - **vite:** A build tool and development server for web applications.
+- **tailwindcss-animated:** Is an add-on for Tailwind CSS that provides predefined classes for animations.

 ## Contributing